 Let me encourage you: stand firm in your faith.
 God's promises are true.

 God said the enemy's plans would not happen, so they won't.

 Do not be afraid of what you see, and do not doubt what God said.
 Instead, let faith and hope arise in you because the sights and sounds of Christmas remind us that God Is With Us.

 P.S.
 If this message resonated with you, let me know.

 P.P.
 S. If you'd like to leverage coaching to support you in holding on to hope this season, let me know.
-Email me, message me over social media, or schedule a time to chat, and let's see if working with me is a good fit for you.
+Email me, or message me over social media and let's see if working with me is a good fit for you.